jefnic23/spot-the-plane/README.md

 - [ ] localStorage hooks
 - [ ] Logging
 - [ ] Refactor animations (to avoid using classes with timeouts)
+- [ ] Add quotes to loading screen